Optimal Verification of (Mis)Information in Networks: Abstract

 \section{Abstract}

-We study the diffusion of a true and a false message when agents are (i) biased towards one of the messages and (ii) agents are able to inspect messages for veracity.
-Inspection of messages implies that a higher rumor prevalence may increase the prevalence of the truth.
-We employ this result to discuss how a planner may optimally choose information inspection rates of the population.
-We find that a planner who aims to maximize the prevalence of the truth may find it optimal to allow rumors to circulate.
+We study the diffusion of a true and a false message (misinformation) when agents are biased and able to verify messages.
+As a recipient of a false message who verifies it becomes informed of the truth, a higher prevalence of misinformation can increase the prevalence of the truth.
+We uncover conditions such that this happens and discuss policy implications.
+Specifically, a planner aiming to maximize the prevalence of the truth should allow misinformation to circulate if: non-verified messages may be ignored, transmission of information is relatively low, and the planner's budget to induce verification is neither too low nor too high.
+Homophily increases the spread of misinformation, but also facilitates diffusion of truth, and leads to similar results on the effect of verification.